argonne-lcf/ALCF_Hands_on_HPC_Workshop/aiTestbeds/Cerebras/SDK/README.md

 ### Setup on ALCF Cerebras System

 * Setup
     On ALCF Cerebras System, Cerebras SDK is available at `/software/cerebras/cs_sdk` for your conveneince.
-You simply add this location to your `$PATH` and you are ready go.
+Make a copy of it in your `$HOME` directory and add that location to your `$PATH` and you are ready go.

     ```bash
+    cp -r /software/cerebras/cs_sdk-1.2.0 ~
-    export PATH=/software/cerebras/cs_sdk-1.2.0:$PATH
+    export PATH=~/cs_sdk-1.2.0:$PATH
     ```

 * Test Installation
     ```bash
-    $ sdk_debug_shell smoke /software/cerebras/cs_sdk-1.2.0/csl-extras-202406260214-4-70afe120
+    $ sdk_debug_shell smoke ~/cs_sdk-1.2.0/csl-extras-202406260214-4-70afe120
     ```

 * Run Hands-on Session Example